 Each of the foundation practices these families have explored translates to everyday business challenges and how we can work more effectively within multigenerational organizations.
 The most inspiring decisions can often come from the most unlikely places.
 What’s more, the generation gap in our society clearly has no sector boundaries and neither should our willingness to embrace each other’s ideas.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: diversity, family, family foundations, Millennials
+Sign up here.Tags: diversity, family, family foundations, loyalty, Millennials